Quitch/New-GW-Cards/README.md

 ### Start cards

+1. Start PA.
-1. Go to the Galactic War Loadout screen.
+2. Go to the Galactic War Loadout screen.
-2. Confirm that your loadout is listed, locked, and its hint displayed.
+3. Confirm that your loadout is listed, locked, and its hint displayed.
-3. Confirm that your card was dealt to your inventory and no errors show in the debugger.
+4. Confirm that your card was dealt to your inventory and no errors show in the debugger.
-4. In the debugger switch to the Resources tab.
+5. In the debugger switch to the Resources tab.
-5. Expand local storage.
+6. Expand local storage.
-6. Click on `coui://`.
+7. Click on `coui://`.
-7. If the key `gwaio_bank` does not exist then right-click in the empty line at the bottom and create it.
+8. If the key `gwaio_bank` does not exist then right-click in the empty line at the bottom and create it.
-8. Right-click `gwaio_bank` and choose to edit the value, adding your start card ID in the format `{"id":"your_card_id"}` - the final result should look something like `{"startCards":[{"id":"some_card_you_previously_unlocked"},{"id":"your_card_id"}]}`.
+9. Right-click `gwaio_bank` and choose to edit the value, adding your start card ID in the format `{"id":"your_card_id"}` - the final result should look something like `{"startCards":[{"id":"some_card_you_previously_unlocked"},{"id":"your_card_id"}]}`.
-9. Press Enter to save your change.
+10. Press Enter to save your change.
-10. Press F5 to refresh the loadout screen.
+11. Press F5 to refresh the loadout screen.
-11. Confirm that your loadout is unlocked and selectable.
+12. Confirm that your loadout is unlocked and selectable.

 ### Tech cards

+1. Start PA.
-1. Start a new Galactic War.
+2. Start a new Galactic War.
-2. Click the X in the bottom left-hand corner.
+3. Click the X in the bottom left-hand corner.
-3. Enter your card ID into the panel.
+4. Enter your card ID into the panel.
-4. Click the + icon to the right of the text entry box.
+5. Click the + icon to the right of the text entry box.
-5. Confirm that your card was dealt to your inventory and no errors show in the debugger.
+6. Confirm that your card was dealt to your inventory and no errors show in the debugger.
-6. In the debugger check the `Preserve log` box.
+7. In the debugger check the `Preserve log` box.
-7. Begin a fight.
+8. Begin a fight.
-8. Confirm that no unexpected errors show in the debugger.
+9. Confirm that no unexpected errors show in the debugger.
-9. Use the sandbox to spawn your modified units and check that they operate correctly.
+10. Use the sandbox to spawn your modified units and check that they operate correctly.

 ## Releasing your mod